CRMclaughlin/book-search-engine/README.md

   * VS Code
   * Node.js
   * Express
-  * MongoDB
-  * Mongoose ODM
+  * Mongoose
   * GrahphQL
+  * Google Books API
+  * React.js

   <h3> Steps to initialize this project locally on your machine <h3>

-    1. Copy link from [Github]() repo and clone to your coding workspace
+    1. Copy link from [Github](https://github.com/CRMclaughlin/book-search-engine.git) repo and clone to your coding workspace
-    2. In your terminal use the command `npm init -y` to install Node Package Manager
+    2. In your terminal use the command `npm init` to install Node Package Manager